Enovix Corporation (ENVX) Dips More Than Broader Markets: What You Should Know

-Heading into today, shares of the company had gained 52.38% over the past month, outpacing the Oils-Energy sector's gain of 2.92% and the S&P 500's gain of 3.39% in that time.
+Prior to today's trading, shares of the company had gained 47.43% over the past month.
+This has outpaced the Oils-Energy sector's gain of 1.28% and the S&P 500's gain of 3.58% in that time.

-Investors will be hoping for strength from Enovix Corporation as it approaches its next earnings release, which is expected to be July 26, 2023.
-In that report, analysts expect Enovix Corporation to post earnings of -$0.24 per share.
-This would mark a year-over-year decline of 84.62%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $0.27 million, down 94.71% from the year-ago period.
+Wall Street will be looking for positivity from Enovix Corporation as it approaches its next earnings report date.
+This is expected to be July 26, 2023.
+The company is expected to report EPS of -$0.24, down 84.62% from the prior-year quarter.
+Meanwhile, our latest consensus estimate is calling for revenue of $0.27 million, down 94.71% from the prior-year quarter.

-ENVX's full-year Zacks Consensus Estimates are calling for earnings of -$0.89 per share and revenue of $1.3 million.
-These results would represent year-over-year changes of -50.85% and -79.02%, respectively.
+For the full year, our Zacks Consensus Estimates are projecting earnings of -$0.89 per share and revenue of $1.3 million, which would represent changes of -50.85% and -79.02%, respectively, from the prior year.

 Investors should also note any recent changes to analyst estimates for Enovix Corporation.
-Recent revisions tend to reflect the latest near-term business trends.
+These revisions help to show the ever-changing nature of near-term business trends.
 With this in mind, we can consider positive estimate revisions a sign of optimism about the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
 The Zacks Consensus EPS estimate has moved 0.33% lower within the past month.
-Enovix Corporation is currently a Zacks Rank #4 (Sell).
+Enovix Corporation is holding a Zacks Rank of #4 (Sell) right now.

 You can find more information on all of these metrics, and much more, on Zacks.com.